tektoncd/community/teps/0115-tekton-catalog-git-based-versioning.md

 * **Resource**: Item shared in a Catalog e.g. `Task` or `Pipeline`.

 * **Hub**: User interface for one or more Catalogs.
+    * **Artifact Hub (https://artifacthub.io/)**: The primary and suggested user interface for Tekton Catalogs.
+Catalogs with git-based versioning will **ONLY** be discussed in the Artifact Hub in the first iteration of this TEP.
+    * **Tekton Hub (https://hub.tekton.dev/)**: The old Tekton owned user interface for Tekton Catalogs.

+    (*Note: The Tekton Hub will be deprecated as the community is working on migrating from the Tekton Hub to the Artifact Hub.
+Details in [tektoncd/hub#667][667]*)

 ## Proposal